Outer Reef Surf school

 The World Surfing Games (formerly World Amateur Championships) is now the biggest surfing event in the world involving around 500 surfers from over 30 nations.
 The first European Surfing Championships were held in the late 1960’s although it was not until the 1970’s that the European Surfing Federation (ESF) was formed.
 Since then the ESF has held many European Senior, Junior and Club Championships and member nations have worked together on a number of projects.
 The European Surfing Federation is the longest running and perhaps most successful of the International Governing Bodies of Surfing and the European Senior Championships (held every 2 years) attracts up to 20 Nations.
 Since 1992 a European Junior Championships has been held on alternate years and this has grown in popularity and is increasingly well attended by European Nations.

-Surfing Lessons in Pembrokeshire, Wales
+British Surfing Pembrokeshire, Wales

 The British Surfing Association was formed in 1966 partly because a number of surfers were afraid that the sport was to be banned from many of the popular bathing beaches.
 They had good reason to be concerned as it was clear that many members of the "establishment" did not like freedom of expression and what they saw as a destabilising influence.
 Surfers were regarded by some people as "anti-establishment" and by others as "drug taking hippies".